 When to Go

-With its mild climate and little variance in temperature, Cuenca, Ecuador is a great place to visit year round.
+With its mild climate and little variance in temperature, Cuenca is a great place to visit year round.
 The wet season generally runs from March through June when there is significantly more rain.
 However, if you go in the rainy season, don’t worry!
 Temperatures are still pleasant – just bring your rain gear.

 The driest part of the year is supposedly July through December, but we still experienced a fair amount of rain when we were there in November.
-Storms generally rolled through the city fairly quickly though.
+Storms generally rolled over the city fairly quickly though.

 Daytime temperatures can be warm, but Cuenca is often cloudy and the rain can come unexpectedly, so it is best to always have a light jacket or rain jacket on hand.
 Night time temperatures are cooler year round, so come prepared with some layers.